Q: What courses should my child take?

 For some classes such as the PSAT classes, the first day of class is spent as an evaluation period.
 From the assessment of each student’s performance, specifically tailored instruction is planned and taught.
 However, for many of the beginner’s class such as root words, story debate, and/or smart debate, they are open to all students without evaluation, since most of it is based on student’s ability to learn new words and memorize.

-Q: Why ADL teaches my kids vocabulary that are too difficult?
+Q: Why ADL teaches my kids vocabulary words that are too difficult?

 No, it isn’t too difficult for them; Consider the following: